shibaprasadb/shibaprasadb/README.md

 - 👋 Hi, I’m @shibaprasadb
-- 👀 I’m interested in Decision Intelligence and Data Science
+- 👀 I’m interested in Analytics, AI & Mathematical Modelling
-- 🌱 I’m currently working for Air India.
+- 🌱 I’m currently working for Bristol Myers Squibb
 - 📫 You can reach me at: shibaprasad_04@outlook.com
-- Check out my newsletter: https://thedatavoyage.substack.com/
+- Check out my newsletter: [Data Signal](https://datasignal.substack.com)

 <!---
 shibaprasadb/shibaprasadb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.